 Comparison Example

-In 2023, individuals receiving Supplemental Security Income (SSI) could get up to $914 each month, while couples could receive as much as $1,371.
-Social Security Disability Insurance (SSDI) offered a top monthly benefit of $3,627.
+In 2024, individuals receiving Supplemental Security Income (SSI) could get up to $943 each month, while couples could receive as much as $1,450.
+Social Security Disability Insurance (SSDI) offered a top monthly benefit of $3,822.
 As for Social Security retirement benefits, the monthly amount you were able to receive depends on your retirement age.
-At full retirement age, you could earn up to $3,627 per month.
-If you retire later, at age 70, the maximum increased to $4,555 per month.
-However, if you retire as early as 62, the highest amount you could get was $2,572 per month.

 Conclusion